Fork Farm 1002

 There are two 14-station sporting clay courses at The Fork that cover a variety of wooded and open terrain.
 In addition, there is a covered five-stand and a 65-foot tower/flurry.
 All traps and target throwers are Promatic machines.
 The courses were originally designed by renowned shooting instructor John Higgins and updated over time by the current owner, an avid and accomplished shot.

-Contact the
+Contact the Wings Group

-your property
+to sell your property

 Contact